Apply to be a Supplemental Instruction Leader

 Post

-The LAR Department is always looking for responsible and dynamic individuals to be a Supplemental Instruction (SI) Leader.
+The LAR Department is always looking for responsible and dynamic individuals to be Supplemental Instruction (SI) Leaders.
 SI Leaders prepare, develop, facilitate, and manage peer-led group learning sessions for students enrolled in historically difficult courses.
-If you are interested in applying for an SI Leader position for the next semester, please complete the Applicant Screen Survey.
-Once completed, if you meet the minimum requirements, you will be asked to sign up for the next round of screening interviews which usually takes place 1-2 months before the next semester begins.

 Getting Hired as a Supplemental Instruction Leader